-Do you know how to begin teaching conversation skills in speech therapy?
+Do you know how to teach conversation skills in speech therapy?
 You know conversation skills are imperative to lifelong success, but where do you even start?
 I am here to help!
 Here are the lesson plans I use when teaching my students conversation skills.

 Maybe this conversation looks familiar:

 Me: “Hi!
-Welcome to Speech, I am Mrs. Davault and I am going to be your speech teacher.”
+Welcome to Speech, I am going to be your speech teacher.”

 Student: *mumbles incoherent response while avoiding eye contact*